TheRoddyWMS/Roddy-Default-Plugin/README.md

 ## Environment Setup Support

-The job is started with the default environment configured with your job submission system.
-Note that some submission options, such as
+The job is started with the default environment configured with your job submission system, also depending on the Roddy configuration.
-`bsub -env 'all'` allow you so copy your environment from your submission host onto the execution host.
-As this is error-prone and less reproducible, we advise you against this practice.

-Besides the changes the wrapper script does do the environment itself (such as `set -e` in non-interactive mode) it first sources the
-`baseEnvironmentScript`.
-This script serves as kind of general configuration of your cluster environment.
-Usually it something like
+The `baseEnvironmentScript` serves as kind of general configuration of your cluster environment.
+Usually it sources something like
 `/etc/profile` or `$HOME/.profile` or `$HOME/.bashrc`.
 Note that the `baseEnvironmentScript` variable is taken from Roddy's `applicationProperties.ini`, not from the XML configuration files.

 After that the wrapper script checks whether you have a dedicated environment script defined for the whole workflow or the specific cluster job.
 This is defined by variables defined in one of the configuration XMLs or on the commandline via the `--cvalues` parameter.

-To define a plugin-level environment, you can add lines like the following to your XMLs:
+To define a plugin-level environment setup script, you can add lines like the following to your XMLs:

 ```xml
 <cvalue name="workflowEnvironmentScript" value="${TOOL_WORKFLOW_ENVIRONMENT_CONDA}" type="string"